|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Internship and Co-op Programs

-The Fox School of Business and Management offers a stimulating Laptop Honors Program for students who demonstrate exceptional ability and achievement in their studies.
-High school students with SAT scores of at least 1200 and rank in the top 15% of their class, and college students with at least a 3.60 grade point average are encouraged to apply.
-The program consists of a Lower-Division Laptop component and an Upper-Division non-laptop component.
-Students can earn an Honors Certificate upon completion of each.
+The Fox School of Business and Management offers a stimulating Honors Program for students who demonstrate exceptional ability and achievement in their studies.
+High school students with SAT scores of at least 1250 and rank in the top 15% of their class, and college students with at least a 3.60 grade point average are encouraged to apply.
+The program consists of a Lower-Division laptop component and an Upper-Division component.
+Students earn an Honors Certificate upon completion of each.
 Students who enter Temple University as freshmen are also invited to join the University Honors Program.
-For more information on this program please visit the website at http://www.sbm.temple.edu/honors.
+For more information on this program please visit the website at . http://www.fox.temple.edu/honors

 Students admitted to the Honors Program may apply to join the Research Scholars program.
 Research Scholars work with faculty mentors on research projects in their chosen field.
-This research results in a senior thesis that students present during the spring of their senior year.
+The research culminates in a senior thesis that students present during the spring of their senior year.
 Special scholarships are available for Research Scholars.